Xinyi-0724/SmartHome-Bench-LLM/README.md

 >
 >3.
 The complete video annotation details for all 1,203 videos can be found in [Video_Annotation.xlsx](https://github.com/Xinyi-0724/SmartHome-Bench/blob/main/Videos/Video_Annotation.xlsx).
 >
->   **Acknowledgment:** We thank Kevin Beussman, Lin Chen, Pei Guo, Wei Li, Xinyi Zhao, and Congjing Zhang for donating the videos.
-We also thank Pei Guo, Pengfei Gao, Xiaoya Hu, Liting Jia, Lina Liu, Vincent Nguyen, and Yunyun Xi for assisting with the video annotation process.
+>   **Acknowledgment:** We thank Kevin Beussman for donating the videos.
+We also thank Pengfei Gao, Xiaoya Hu, Liting Jia, Lina Liu, Vincent Nguyen, and Yunyun Xi for assisting with the video annotation process.

 </div>